ryanef/terraform-aws-vpc/README.md

 variable `"count_database_cidrs"`

-I'm using /25 CIDRs which give a total of 32 possible subnets within the 10.10.0.0/20 range of the VPC.
-A [subnet calculator](https://www.site24x7.com/tools/ipv4-subnetcalculator.html) can help if you want to change this but here's a list of possible /25s you can use for public, private and database CIDR variables:
+With the `10.10.0.0/20` VPC CIDR, there are 32 possible subnets to use.
+This is a list of possible /25s you can use for public, private and database CIDR variables:

 "10.10.0.0/25", "10.10.0.128/25", "10.10.1.0/25", "10.10.1.128/25", "10.10.2.0/25", "10.10.2.128/25", "10.10.3.0/25", "10.10.3.128/25", "10.10.4.0/25", "10.10.4.128/25", "10.10.5.0/25", "10.10.5.128/25", "10.10.6.0/25", "10.10.6.128/25", "10.10.7.0/25", "10.10.7.128/25", "10.10.8.0/25", "10.10.8.128/25", "10.10.9.0/25", "10.10.9.128/25", "10.10.10.0/25", "10.10.10.128/25", "10.10.11.0/25", "10.10.11.128/25", "10.10.12.0/25", "10.10.12.128/25", "10.10.13.0/25", "10.10.13.128/25", "10.10.14.0/25", "10.10.14.128/25", "10.10.15.0/25", "10.10.15.128/25"